Arxa/text_adventure_game/README.md

 This is text-based adventure game developed in Java.

-Before you run the game do these steps:
+To play this game, do the following steps:

 1. Install this:  https://java.com/en/download/